mrmrcoleman/autocon2_workshop/docs/5_Monitoring_Icinga.md

 ### Notifications

 As another bonus option, the Netbox Contacts can be imported, and assigned to devices or virtual machines.
-Using a Contact Assignment, of type 'engineer' we can effectivel subscribe to alerts from this device.
+Using a Contact Assignment, of type 'engineer' we can effectively subscribe to alerts from this device.
 This gives us a powerful way of documenting the relationships between man and machine, and making sure the right person gets the right alerts.
 Go ahead and add yourself as a contact, and add your email.
-Assign a dveice to yourself and try it out.
+Assign a device to yourself and try it out.